Ynk33/YankaWordpress/README.md

 # Yanka Wordpress

-This is a headless Wordpress project template, built on the custom theme [YankaForge](https://github.com/Ynk33/YankaForge), used a RestAPI to deliver content to a front website.
+This is a headless Wordpress project template, built on the custom theme [YankaForge](https://github.com/Ynk33/YankaForge), used as a RestAPI to deliver content to a front website.

 ## Installation